 - how long should you spend performing oral sex on your partner (or how long you can expect to receive it)

-- How long does penetration last for?
-And is it vaginal penetration or anal penetration?
+- How long does intercourse last for?
+And is it vaginal intercourse or anal intercourse?

 Quickly a simple question turns into dozens of other questions, and no answer.